 An endometrial biopsy can be performed in the doctor’s office

 Why Is an Endometrial Biopsy Performed?

 abnormalities of the uterus.
-It is also done to rule out other diseases.
+It can also rule out other diseases.

-- postmenopausal bleeding
+- find the cause of postmenopausal bleeding or abnormal

-- screening for endometrial cancer
+- screen for endometrial cancer

-- evaluating fertility
+- evaluate fertility

-- checking a response to hormone therapy
+- test your response to hormone therapy

 - acute pelvic inflammatory disease